Lübeck Hauptbahnhof: Traffic

 Currently, international connections exist between Lübeck Hbf and Szczecin in Poland via Bad Kleinen, Neubrandenburg, and Pasewalk, operated by Regional-Express trains.
 Due to their long itineraries, these trains have the character of Heckeneilzug services.
-Additionally, Lübeck is an Intercity station.
-Once daily, an Intercity train goes between Lübeck and München and back.

 Some of the long-distance travellers at Lübeck Hbf take a train to Lübeck-Travemünde Skandinavienkai, to connect with one of the ferries to Sweden or Finland.

 The majority of the passenger train traffic to and from Lübeck Hbf is carried by commuter trains on the line between Hamburg Hauptbahnhof and Lübeck, operated by DB Regio.
 During peak hours, trains on this line are timed at 30-minute intervals.
 On all other lines that operate to Lübeck Hauptbahnhof, trains generally operate at hourly intervals.